 How to Schedule an Appointment

-Counseling appointments can be made by calling the Counseling Clinic at (270) 809-3822.
-Please leave a message and we will get back to you to schedule your appointment.
+Counseling appointments can be made by calling the Counseling Clinic at 270-809-3822.
+Please leave a message and we will get back with you to schedule your appointment.

 Counseling and Assessment Center Photos